piafernandez/h6-A.-Nynomous/h6 A. Nynomous.md

 ## 8. Access to TOR network

-1. I searched "list of onion adresses"
+1. I searched for "list of onion addresses."

-2. Then I picked the https://darkweburls.com
+2. Then I selected the website [https://darkweburls.com](https://darkweburls.com/).

-3. Here you can find some onion links with a directory of other onion links/sites
+3. Here, you can find a collection of onion links along with a directory of other onion links and sites.

    <img width="405" alt="image" src="https://github.com/piafernandez/h6-A.-Nynomous/assets/71267247/aee28027-5544-42b2-946b-8a511a592023">

-4. I chose the "Yet Another Hidden Wiki", here you can find for onion sites
+4. I chose 'Yet Another Hidden Wiki,' where you can discover various onion sites!
    <img width="419" alt="image" src="https://github.com/piafernandez/h6-A.-Nynomous/assets/71267247/29249e81-5413-4353-a1e6-fea932cffa8b">